SeaBebop/La-Patisserie-Du-Coeur/README.md

 Goals

-    Once checkout = true, ordered needs to be true<- Changing this to deletion Ordered needs to be used as a condition that prevents further purchases<- Changing this to deletion Customer object for session and account on product selection <-Done ->Finished the auth->fixed
+    Once checkout = true, ordered needs to be true<- Changing this to deletion<-Done Ordered needs to be used as a condition that prevents further purchases<- Changing this to deletion<-Done Customer object for session and account on product selection <-Done ->Finished the auth->fixed
     ->need to finish the annon part->fixed
-    Purchase History Backend<-Done and improved improved but I think it needs a tiny bit more Purchase History Frontend<-This weeks goal
+    Purchase History Backend<-Done and improved improved but I think it needs a tiny bit more Purchase History Frontend<-Done
-    Transferable data between session and account(cart and customer object transfer)<-Done More Marketable design of the page<-This weeks goal Webhook causing data deletion<-Done on this
+    Transferable data between session and account(cart and customer object transfer)<-Done More Marketable design of the page<-Finished, Need footer Webhook causing data deletion<-Done on this
-    Webhook dealing with failures + more emails<-Done but more emails can be added if increased functionality Should data transfer be option?<-Currently not an option, happens on sign up page Bug:Purchase history bricks other api calls for session user<-Current goal
+    Webhook dealing with failures + more emails<-Done but more emails can be added if increased functionality Should data transfer be option?<-Finished
+    Bug:Purchase history bricks other api calls for session user<-Fixed Mobile Friendliness<-Current Goal
+    Product to 20 left and reset daily<-Current Goal

 Credits